Suzanne Mahlburg Kay

 Suzanne Mahlburg Kay (née Mahlburg) is the William & Katherine Snee Professor of Geological Sciences at Cornell University.
 She studies the origin and evolution of the continental crust.
 She is a Fellow of the Geological Society of America, the American Geophysical Union and the Mineralogical Society of America.

 Early life and education

-Kay studied at the University of Illinois, earning a Master's degree in 1972.
-She completed her PhD at Brown University in mineralogy and petrology.
+Kay went to Rockford West High School class of 1965.
+She received Bachelor of Science in 1969 and a Master of Science in 1972, both in geology from the University of Illinois Urbana-Champaign.
+She completed her PhD in geology in 1975 at Brown University in mineralogy and petrology.
 She worked at University of California, Los Angeles as a postdoctoral fellow.
 Kay joined Cornell University as a postdoctoral researcher in 1976.
 She was a Fulbright Program Fellow at the University of Buenos Aires in 1989.
 She was promoted to Associate Professor in 1992 and Professor in 1999.

 Research

 Kay studies the origin and evolution of the continental crust, looking at how regional tectonics are linked to magmatic processes.
 She investigates rocks and minerals using neutron activation analysis, inductively coupled plasma mass spectrometry, mass spectrometry and electron microscopes.
 She focuses on the Andean crust in central and South America.
 She has looked at the evolution of mid-tertiary magmatic rocks in the Andean subduction zone.
 She also investigates the Punta Altiplano.